weissi/FRLayeredNavigationController/README.md

  - Correctly handles `view.frame` and `view.bounds` and has therefore no problems with `view.transform` (such as rotations) as you can see on this [screenshot](https://github.com/weissi/FRLayeredNavigationController/raw/master/FRLayeredNavigationControllerRotation.png).
+ - *App Store* compatible (uses only Public API and was already approved by Apple)

 License